Philadelphia Weather: Delaware Valley Will Be Dealing With Wintry Weather, Measurable Snowfall On Monday

-The National Weather Service has issued a winter storm warning is in effect for Lehigh and Northampton Counties from 4 a.m.
-Monday until 1 a.m.
-Tuesday.
-There’s also a winter weather warning for Montgomery and Bucks Counties from 6 a.m.
-Monday until 4 a.m.
+A winter weather advisory is in effect for Philadelphia, Delaware, Chester and Berks Counties in Pennsylvania and Burlington, Camden and Gloucester Counties in New Jersey until 1 a.m.
 Tuesday.

-A winter weather advisory is in effect for Philadelphia, Delaware, Chester and Berks Counties in Pennsylvania and Burlington, Camden and Gloucester Counties in New Jersey from 9 a.m.
-Monday until 4 a.m.
-Tuesday.
+Winter Weather Alerts for all of SE PA and portions of immediate NJ Burbs through Tuesday morning.
+Expect difficult travel across the region, highest snow likely in Warning area @CBSPhilly pic.twitter.com/dAS3rEctng

 Heavy snow is looking likely for Lehigh and Northampton Counties as well as the Poconos.